ArgesSpaho/albanian-writers-map/README.md

 An interactive web application that showcases prominent Albanian writers on a vintage-styled map.
 The project features a beautiful, antique-themed interface that allows users to explore Albania's rich literary heritage.

+## ⚠️ IMPORTANT NOTICE

+**This is a private project and is not intended for public use or distribution.
+Please do not use, copy, modify, or distribute this project for your own personal or commercial purposes without explicit permission from the project owner.**

 ## Features

 - Interactive vintage-styled map of Albania